Physical Origin — Why Fibonacci?

 |---|---|

-| Why Fibonacci? | Golden ratio = most stable frequency ratio (KAM theorem); Fibonacci = its discrete skeleton |
+| Why Fibonacci (planetary spacing)? | Golden ratio = most stable frequency ratio (KAM); Fibonacci = its discrete skeleton |

-| Why so precise? | Dissipative formation drove orbits into deepest Fibonacci stability wells |
+| Why so precise? | Dissipative formation drove orbits into the deepest Fibonacci stability wells |

-| Why still true today? | KAM tori protect the architecture; no secular mode can destroy the ladder |
+| Why still true today? | KAM tori (planetary) + action-angle periodicity (climate) protect their respective lattices |

-| What’s still unknown? | Ultimate origin of H; Earth’s special role |
+| What’s still unknown? | Why the value 8H = 2,682,536 yr specifically; why this subset of integer divisors becomes climate-active; Earth’s special role |